ZacharieBuisson1/mlexplainer/README.md

 * **Rich Visualizations**: Integrated plotting for feature-target relationships and SHAP value distributions
 * **Validation Tools**: Built-in interpretation consistency validation
 * **Modern Architecture**: Clean, extensible design with proper abstractions

+# About

+If you encounter any issues with the code or have suggestions for improvement, feel free to open an issue or contact me.